DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 An error occurred when attempting to load resources from `path`.

 ##### [`IconExtractException`](#type-public-class-uiconediticonextractexception)
-An error occurred when loading an cursor.
+An error occurred when loading a cursor.

 ##### [`IOException`](https://msdn.microsoft.com/en-us/library/system.io.ioexception.aspx)
 An I/O error occurred.